AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/segment-filter.md

 Segmentation experts may want to move beyond one-dimensional slices and begin establishing real customer profiles.
 For example, people between ages of 13 and 24 that registered via a mobile device put in a group "Young & Mobile".
 How does this group's behavior compare to the rest of your user base?

 This type of analysis is what marketers at Fortune 1000 companies do all day.
-Before the advent of cloud-based business intelligence platforms like [!DNL MBI], it was largely out of reach for the rest of us.
+Before the advent of cloud-based business intelligence platforms like [!DNL Commerce Intelligence], it was largely out of reach for the rest of us.
 Fortunately, that is no longer the case.

 ## Tracking New Segments

 The first step to segment your metrics by the above dimensions is to make sure that you are tracking this data in your database.
 If it is not tracked, meet with your tech team and find a way to start tracking this data.

-After you confirm that the data is tracked in your database, [contact the support team](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en) to push the dimensions to your [!DNL MBI] metrics and charts.
-You can also use the *Field Management* tool to track these fields in [!DNL MBI].
+After you confirm that the data is tracked in your database, [contact the support team](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en) to push the dimensions to your [!DNL Commerce Intelligence] metrics and charts.
+You can also use the *Field Management* tool to track these fields in [!DNL Commerce Intelligence].

 ## Related